-Maine ice disk on frozen lake measures 541 meters across
+Circle back: Maine claims biggest ice disk, at 1,776 feet

 Chuck Zwilling, of Little Falls, Minnesota, was there to help.
 And he said he and his family and volunteers back home will create an even bigger one to keep the competition going.

-But first, Zwilling said, he has to identify lake that is large enough.
+But first, Zwilling said, he has to identify a lake that is large enough.
 Green Prairie Fish Lake, used for the previous record, is too small for 2,000-foot diameter ice disk that he envisions.

 “It’s the land of 10,000 lakes in Minnesota, so we have many options,” he joked.